swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 ## Introduction

-Now that you have a good understanding of how the experiment operates, it's time to streamline the codebase sharing process.
-Instead of relying on outdated methods like transferring from a USB stick, we'll create a Git repository to enable easy collaboration with the rest of the team.
+Now that you have a good understanding of the experiment, it's time to streamline the code sharing process.
+Instead of relying on ZIP archives, we'll create a Git repository to enable easy collaboration with the rest of the team.

-In this chapter, you'll cover:
+In this chapter, you will learn how to:

-1. Setting up a new [Git](/get-started/the-tools-used-in-this-guide#git) repository
+1. Set up a new [Git](/get-started/the-tools-used-in-this-guide#git)
+   repository
-2. Initializing Git in your project directory
+2. Initialize Git in your project directory
-3. Verifying Git tracking for your files
+3. Verify Git tracking for your files
-4. Excluding experiment results, data, models and Python environment files from Git commits
+4. Exclude experiment results, data, models and Python environment files from Git commits
-5. Pushing your changes to the Git repository
+5. Push your changes to the Git repository

 Let's get started!